echopen-foundation/AI-data-challenge-2021/README.md

 ## How to post a submission

-At the end of the hackathon, you will be required to share your methods and source code with the open community.
+At the end of the hackathon, you will be required to share your methods and source code with the open community under [CC by NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/)

 We suggest the following **submission template**: